MatthiasKunnen/custom-ddns/src/typescript/providers/src/wix/README.md

 The following provider specific config is available.

 `accountId` Var(string) **required**
-The account ID of the account linked to the `apiKey`.
+The account ID of the account that created the API key.

 `apiKey` Var(string) **required**
 An API key that has `All account permissions > Manage Domains` permissions.